 Finder is committed to editorial independence.
-While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
-Learn how we make money.
+While we receive compensation when you click links to partners, they do not influence our content.

+What is Dogecoin (DOGE)?
 From meme to mega market cap

 What is Dogecoin?

 Dogecoin is a cryptocurrency, with some design features similar to that of Bitcoin (BTC) and Litecoin (LTC).
 It began as a protest, created by software engineers Jackson Palmer and Billy Markus in 2013 to demonstrate that anyone could create a cryptocurrency.
 Both developers left the project in 2015, leaving it in the hands of the community who began to use it primarily for fundraising and tipping.